 - Select file protocol (FTP or SFTP) in Administration » Backup;

-- Enter access credentials to the server and folder on the server (from the path where user is logged in) to keep your data.
+- Enter access credentials to the server and folder on the server (from the path where the user is logged in) to keep your data.

 In case you want to just roll back to your previous state of the database and your system is working, you would need to import its copy from /work folder in UseResponse directory or remote location (server, Dropbox).

-When system is down or you want to restore UseResponse completely on another location do the following actions:
+When the system is down or you want to restore UseResponse completely on another location do the following actions: